 Full Text - Limits your results to only articles that are available to be viewed in their entirety.

-This is good for when you really want to find an article you can start reading right away, but bad because you will not see results for articles that are available in paper format in the OCCC Library and you will also not see other relevant articles that are not owned that you could then order via Interlibrary Loan.
+This is good for when you really want to find an article you can start reading right away, but it can also take away results for articles that are available through Interlibrary Loan.

 Peer Reviewed - Limits your results to only Peer Reviewed articles.